AkashADesai/DW_Functions/README.md

 Reporting:
 -Status keywords are the following:
-	COPYPASTE_SUCCESS: File was successfully unzipped
+	COPYPASTE_SUCCESS: File was successfully copy/pasted/overwritten
-	COPYPASTE_FAIL: File specified does not exist in the archive
+	COPYPASTE_FAIL: File specified does not exist